shantanu7182/IaC/README.md

 # IaC
-This Repo contains Infra as a code using Terraform
+This Repo contains Infra as a code using Terraform on Azure VM